 December 31,

-(in thousands) 20)18 2017
+(in thousands) 2019 2018

-United States \$ 6,487 \$ 6,581
+United States \$ 21,464 \$ 6,487

-International 4,861 4,173
+International 5,383 4,861

-Property and equipment, net \$ 11,348 \$ 10,754
+Property and equipment, net \$ 26,847 \$ 11,348

-11. Benefit Plans
+13. Benefit Plans

 We maintain a contributory defined contribution 401(k) plan for our U.S. employees.
 We adopted a Safe Harbor Plan effective January 1, 2016, and as a result, company-matched contributions are fully vested.
 Additional contributory plans are in effect internationally.
-Our contribution expense for such plans was \$4.8 million, \$3.3 million and \$2.7 million in 2018, 2017 and 2016, respectively.
+Our contribution expense for such plans was \$6.2 million, \$4.8 million and \$3.3 million in 2019, 2018 and 2017, respectively.

-12. Quarterly Results (unaudited)
+14. Quarterly Results (unaudited)

-The following tables summarize our unaudited quarterly consolidated statements of operations data for each of the eight quarters through the period ended December 31, 2018.
+The following tables summarize our unaudited quarterly consolidated statements of operations data for each of the eight quarters through the period ended December 31, 2019.
 The information for each of these quarters has been prepared on the same basis as our audited annual consolidated financial statements and reflect, in the opinion of management, all adjustments of a normal, recurring nature that are necessary for the fair presentation of the results of operations for these periods.
-This data should be read in conjunction with our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Historical results are not necessarily indicative of the results that may be expected in the future, and the quarterly results are not necessarily indicative of the results that may be reperiod.
+This data should be read in conjunction with our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Historical results are not necessarily indicative of the results that may be expected in the future, and the quarterly results are not necessarily indicative of the results that may be expected for the full year or any other period.